eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

     > *getting-started\Microchip\ATSAME54-XPRO\app\azure_config.h*

 1. Set the value of the constant `__SENSOR_BME280__` to *1* as shown in the following code from the header file.
-Setting this value enables the board to use real sensor data from the Weather Click sensor.
+Setting this value enables the device to use real sensor data from the Weather Click sensor.

     > `#define __SENSOR_BME280__ 1`